 This document is intended to provide general guidance on the use of the FREEVAL-WZ planning level work zone analysis software.
-The focus of the document is on how to conduct a planning level work zone analysis, and interpret the results of the computational engine.
+The software is based on the NCHRP 03-107 work zone methodology, which will be included in the HCM 6th edition.
 Detailed discussion on the procedure itself, along with engine documentation guidance for software developers is provided in the project's final report (1).
 Since the software is developed as an extension of the FREEVAL-2015e computation engine of the Highway Capacity Manual, a number of references will be made to the underlying methodology.
 Throughout this document, we will refer to the HCM's 6th edition: A Guide for Multimodal Mobility Analysis, simply as "HCM".

-This document assumes that the user is at least familiar with the basics of the HCM Freeways Facilities methodology of the HCM.
+This document assumes that the user is at least familiar with the basics of the Freeways Facilities methodology of the HCM.
 The core computational engine, FREEVAL (FREeway EVALuation) 2015e is a computerized tool designed to faithfully implement the operational analysis computations for undersaturated and oversaturated directional freeway facilities.
 FREEVAL-2015e is a faithful implementation of HCM Chapters 10 and 11, which incorporate all of the freeway segment procedures for basic freeway segments, weaving segments, and merge and diverge segments, respectively.
 For more information on FREEVAL-2015e, the reader is encouraged to consult the FREEVAL-2015e User Guide (2).